Only the Lonely (film): Music

 Roy Orbison's song "Only the Lonely" is played in its entirety in the movie's opening scene.
 "Someone Like You" by Van Morrison is played during one of Danny and Theresa's dates.
 "Dreams to Remember" by Etta James is played, also in its entirety.
 Also, "Pachelbel's Canon" is played briefly during the wedding scene.
 The film's original music was composed and conducted by Maurice Jarre.

 The soundtrack album was released by Varèse Sarabande, featuring 28 minutes of Jarre's score and the songs "Only the Lonely" and "Someone Like You."

-Reception
+Release

+Box office

+Only the Lonely was released in the United States and Canada on May 24, 1991.
+During its opening weekend it grossed a total of $6 million from 1,521 theaters—an average of $3,943 per theater—making it the fifth-highest-grossing film of the weekend, behind the debuting Thelma & Louise ($6.1 million) and ahead of the debuting Drop Dead Fred ($3.6 million).
+In its second weekend, Only the Lonely retained the number five position with a $3.6 million gross, placing it behind Thelma & Louise ($4.2 million) and ahead of Hudson Hawk ($3.1 million), also in its second week of release.
+It fell to the number eight position in its third weekend with a $2.1 million gross, again behind Thelma & Louise ($3 million) and ahead of Hudson Hawk ($1.5 million).
+Only the Lonely left the top-ten highest-grossing films after four weeks.

+In total, Only the Lonely grossed $21.1 million, making it the 60th-highest-grossing film of 1991.

+Critical reception

-On Rotten Tomatoes, the film has an approval rating of 65% based on reviews from 23 critics, with an average rating of 6/10.
+On Rotten Tomatoes, the film has an approval rating of 67% based on reviews from 24 critics, with an average rating of 6/10.
 On Metacritic, the film has a weighted average score of 47 out of 100 based on 21 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Entertainment Weekly gave it a grade C.